Towhid0845/interview-questions/JavaScript.md

 3. Sequential vs. Parallel Execution:
    - In `.then()`, multiple `.then()` calls are executed in sequence unless you manually manage them for parallel execution.
    - With `async/await`, you can run multiple asynchronous tasks in parallel by using `Promise.all()` or other mechanisms.

+## Explain event delegation and its advantages in JS?
+Event delegation is technique where instead of adding an event listener to each similar child element, you add a single event listner to a parent element.
+It leverages the event budding phase to catch events form child elements.
+**Advantage:**
+- Include reduce memory usages (fewer event listner) and dynamically handling events from elements added after the initial page loaded.